-The Great Mother co-reigns with Zeus-Helios as the Mother of the Gods.
+The Great Mother, called Meter Theon in Greek and Magna Mater in Latin, is the Mother of the Gods who co-reigns with Zeus-Helios.
 She is the Goddess who births the Intellective and creative Gods, co-reigning as both the mother and spouse of mighty Zeus-Helios.
 She is the forethought of the Intelligible Realm, and She is the one we pray to in perfecting theurgy.
 She is many named, also being called Hekate, Rhea, Gaia, and Deo.

 Role in the cosmos